The 8 Best Budget Bike Trainers (Ideal for Beginners) [2023]

 Gradient simulation means that the trainer can slow your pedal stroke when you start climbing a steep climb in a training app.
 This improves your ride experience and makes indoor training more road-like.

-Gradient simulation feature is common on smart interactive bike trainers.
+Gradient simulation is a common feature of smart interactive bike trainers.
 Budget trainers often don’t offer it.
 The higher the gradient simulation, the faster the trainer slows down your pedal stroke when you encounter a steep climb in an app.

 Watch the following video by Shane Miller (GPLama) to learn more about how this feature works.